Dev-LAB15/counting-votes/ps-backend/README.md

 # ps-backend
 Counting Votes Backend Services

+## Licensing
+This file is part of Counting Votes project.

+Counting Votes project is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

+Counting Votes project is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with Counting Votes project.
+If not, see <http://www.gnu.org/licenses/>.

 ## getting started
 - Install Visual Studio Code (latest)
 - Add npm intellisense (latest)